 Please note: The modules listed on the website for this programme are regularly reviewed to keep them up-to-date, which may require changes to module content.
 Also, key members of staff may leave the University and this necessitates a review of the modules that are offered.
 Where the module is no longer available we will let you know as soon as we can and help you make other choices.

 - Number of A levels required:

 - Required subjects and grades:

-- A level Mathematics and Physics required at grade A
+- A level Mathematics and Physics both at grade A.

 - General Studies: